2021

 Adult Safeguarding Kent County Council Medway NHS Foundation Trust

-Concerns summary The hospital failed to complete a home assessment or ensure proper discharge planning, leading to incorrect next of kin notification, unaddressed complex care needs, and the patient being discharged to unsafe living conditions.
+Concerns summary (AI summary) The hospital failed to complete a home assessment or ensure proper discharge planning, leading to incorrect next of kin notification, unaddressed complex care needs, and the patient being discharged to unsafe living conditions.

 All Responded